Transurethral Water Vapor Thermal Therapy for Benign Prostatic Hyperplasia

 The question addressed in this policy is: Does transurethral water vapor thermal therapy improve the net health outcome in patients with BPH?

-The following PICOs were used to select literature to inform this review.
+The following PICO was used to select literature to inform this policy.

 Symptoms include urinary frequency, urgency, irregular flow, weak stream, straining and getting up at night to urinate.